MikeRogers0/MikeRogersIO/_posts/blog/2016-01-10-i18n-rails-internationalisation-i18n-cheatsheet.md

 ### Input Placeholders

-You can tell Rails to use the i18n placeholder by passing `placeholder: true` into the input options field.
+You can tell Rails to use the i18n placeholder by passing `placeholder: true` into the inputs options.

 ```
 <%# app/views/messages/_form.html.erb %>